 QUB Framework of Assessment

-The QUB Framework of Assessment outlined below is based on the ‘QUB Handbook of assessment guidance and support’ which has been updated for AY21/22.
+The QUB Framework of Assessment outlined below is based on the ‘QUB Handbook of Assessment Guidance and Support’ which has been updated for AY22/23.
 The Handbook provides an essential reference point for programme and module leaders, particularly in relation to assessment planning and design.
-It is based upon the QAA Principles of Assessment and can be seen as a comprehensive interpretation and application of these in a QUB context.
+It is based upon the QAA Principles of Assessment and can be seen as a comprehensive interpretation and application of these in the QUB context.
 The guidance within outlines the preferred practices of the University and draws upon the regulatory framework of the University.

 The Handbook and supporting Framework should be read and consulted by all staff who engage with student learning.
 The guidance will provide clarity around areas of our practice to ensure a transparent and consistent experience for our students.

 ℹ The following Framework of Assessment seeks to distil the handbook further into usable, applicable guidance that can form the cornerstone of assessment practice at QUB